Academic Program Standards:

 Applicants are not required to disclose the nature of their disability(ies), if any, to the Admissions Committee.
 However, any applicant with questions about these technical standards is strongly encouraged to discuss his/her specific issues(s) with Disability Services prior to the interview process.
 If appropriate, and only upon the request of the applicant, reasonable accommodations will be provided.

-When a letter of acceptance to the DMD Program is mailed, a detailed copy of the Technical Standards for completion of the curriculum will be included.
-The applicant will be asked to respond in writing either he/she can meet the standards with or without accommodation.
 The provision of or request for an accommodation for a disability is always voluntary for the student.
 An applicant should be able to evaluate him or herself for compliance with these Technical Standards.
 In the event that accommodation is requested, the student must submit documentation of disability with the proposed accommodation from a certified specialist to UNE’s Disability Services.
 A continuing student who develops a disability should request accommodations based on the limitations of the disability through Disability Services.
 Individuals unable to meet the Technical Standards for the DMD program may be unable to progress and/or complete the DMD program.

 The College’s Admissions Committee will consider the applicant based on the criteria for admission of all applicants.
 An applicant who discloses a disability and requests accommodation in the admission process may be required to submit, in writing, the request for accommodation and pertinent supporting documentation.
 The pertinent information may include a history of accommodations granted previously in other education programs.
 Request for accommodation may be initiated with UNE’s Disability Services.